Inklingo

 nounB1

-Use 'gallo' specifically for a vocal slip-up, like a cracking voice when singing or speaking, rather than a general mistake.
+Use 'gallo' specifically for a vocal slip-up, like a crack in the voice during singing or public speaking.

 An illustration of a person speaking, where a small, surprised, high-pitched rooster comically springs out of their open mouth, symbolizing a voice crack.